-Further details on how these will be developed are included in the Parking Management Plans.
+Further details on how these will be developed for these locations, will be included in future Parking Management Plans.

 7.2.4 Permits

 Council provides parking permits to specific users or vehicles where other parking arrangements are unsuitable.
 Most permits incur a fee and generally provide exemptions to time restrictions and/or payment.
 A summary of the permits used in Nelson and their purpose is outlined below.